anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI with pledge in responder mode (BRSKI-PRM) defined in this document allows the pledge to act as server, so that it can be triggered to generate bootstrapping requests in the customer domain.
 For this approach, this document:

-* introduces the registrar-agent as new component to facilitate the communication between the pledge and the domain registrar.
+* introduces the Registrar-Agent as new component to facilitate the communication between the pledge and the domain registrar.
-The registrar-agent may be implemented as an integrated functionality of a commissioning tool or be co-located with the registrar itself.
+The Registrar-Agent may be implemented as an integrated functionality of a commissioning tool or be co-located with the registrar itself.
-BRSKI-PRM supports the identification of the registrar-agent that was performing the bootstrapping allowing for accountability of the pledges installation, when the registrar-agent is a component used by an installer and not co-located with the registrar.
+BRSKI-PRM supports the identification of the Registrar-Agent that was performing the bootstrapping allowing for accountability of the pledges installation, when the Registrar-Agent is a component used by an installer and not co-located with the registrar.

-* specifies the interaction (data exchange and data objects) between a pledge acting as server, the registrar-agent acting as client, and the domain registrar.
+* specifies the interaction (data exchange and data objects) between a pledge acting as server, the Registrar-Agent acting as client, and the domain registrar.

-* enables the usage of arbitrary transports between the pledge and the domain registrar via the registrar-agent; security is addressed at the application layer, and both IP-based and non-IP connectivity can be used between pledge and registrar-agent.
+* enables the usage of arbitrary transports between the pledge and the domain registrar via the Registrar-Agent; security is addressed at the application layer, and both IP-based and non-IP connectivity can be used between pledge and Registrar-Agent.

-* allows the application of registrar-agent credentials to establish TLS connections to the domain registrar; these are different from the IDevID of the pledge.
+* allows the application of Registrar-Agent credentials to establish TLS connections to the domain registrar; these are different from the IDevID of the pledge.

 The term endpoint used in the context of this document is equivalent to resource in HTTP {{RFC9110}} and CoAP {{RFC7252}}; it is not used to describe a device.
 Endpoints are accessible via Well-Known URIs {{RFC8615}}.
-For the interaction with the domain registrar, the registrar-agent will use existing BRSKI {{RFC8995}} endpoints as well as additional endpoints defined in this document.
+For the interaction with the domain registrar, the Registrar-Agent will use existing BRSKI {{RFC8995}} endpoints as well as additional endpoints defined in this document.
-To utilize the EST server endpoints on the domain registrar, the registrar-agent will act as client toward the registrar.
+To utilize the EST server endpoints on the domain registrar, the Registrar-Agent will act as client toward the registrar.

-The registrar-agent also acts as a client when communicating with a pledge in responder mode.
+The Registrar-Agent also acts as a client when communicating with a pledge in responder mode.
 Here, TLS with server-side, certificate-based authentication is only optionally supported.
-If TLS is optionally used between the registrar-agent and the pledge, the registrar-agent needs to identify the pledge based on its product serial number rather than the hostname as this is not set in an IDevID certificate.
+If TLS is optionally used between the Registrar-Agent and the pledge, the Registrar-Agent needs to identify the pledge based on its product-serial-number rather than the hostname as this is not set in an IDevID certificate.

 BRSKI-PRM is designed to rely on object security to support also for alternative transports for which TLS may not be available, e.g., Bluetooth or NFC.
-This is achieved through an additional signature wrapping of the exchanged data objects involving the registrar-agent for transport.
+This is achieved through an additional signature wrapping of the exchanged data objects involving the Registrar-Agent for transport.

 To utilize EST {{RFC7030}} for enrollment, the domain registrar must perform the pre-processing of this wrapping signature before actually using EST as defined in {{RFC7030}}.